-- A. Ahtahkakoop Cree Nation ("Ahtahkakoop") entered into Treaty no. 6 in 1876; - B. Ahtahkakoop continues to exercise an inherent right to exercise an inherent Aboriginal and Treaty right to govern its members and lands in accordance with the traditions and customs that they inherited from their ancestors; - C. Ahtahkakoop's inherent Aboriginal & Treaty right to govern is recognized and affirmed by, inter alia, Articles 4, 20, 24, 34, and 35 of the United Nations Declaration on the Rights of Indigenous Peoples and Section 35 of the Constitution Act, 1982, and is protected by Treaty No. 6, 1876. - D. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; - E. The Council of Ahtahkakoop Cree Nation considers it to be in the best interests of the First Nation to make a law for such purposes; - F. The Council of Ahtahkakoop Cree Nation wishes to repeal and replace the Ahtahkakoop Cree Nation Financial Administration Law, 2022.
+A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; and

+B. The Council of Skowkale First Nation considers it to be in the best interests of the First Nation to make a law for such purposes;

+C. The Council of Skowkale First Nation wishes to repeal and replace the Skowkale Financial Administration Law, 2018.

-NOW THEREFORE the Council of Ahtahkakoop Cree Nation enacts as follows:
+NOW THEREFORE the Council of Skowkale First Nation enacts as follows: